 When the dire credit crunch happened in the West a few years back, many charitable organizations were forced to interrogate how they do business.

 Before, donor money would flow, and all the recipient charitable organizations had to do was initiate, oversee and submit progress reports on programs run.
 The credit crunch dried several such taps.
 Now these organizations are finding themselves in need of a more pro-active way of raising funds.
 In fact, some have diversified their product offering (products they offer).
 They have also recruited sales people (though most do not call them this) to seek said funds from commercial corporations.

 Caught between charity and commerce, these institutions are struggling to rhyme the strategy, systems and structures of a charitable organization with those of a commercial entity.
 How then does one sell in these institutions?

 1. Accept your status

+Now then.
 The term salesperson may not be on your card but approaching your job as such will immensely increase your chances of success.
-Ones’ attitude has- and will always- play a key role in their selling success.
+One’s’ attitude has- and will always- play a key role in one’s selling success.
 The attitude that, “I’m special and not like those salespeople” will work against you.
 Immerse yourself in the new experience, absorb all you can and generally make it easy to shorten your learning curve.
 Don’t work against yourself.
 Choose the salesperson you admire and emulate him.

 2. Avoid charitable thinking